NyahDev/NyahDev/README.md

-Hi👋, I'm Nyah Jerry, Software Engineer
+- Hi👋, I'm Nyah Jerry, Software Engineer
+- 👀 I’m interested in Software Engeering and also in Design.
-- 👯 I’m looking to collaborate on any Backend Projects.
+- 👯 I’m looking to collaborate on any Fintech Projects.
 - 📫 You can reach me on Gmail: jerrynyah1@gmail.com.
 Whatsapp: +2349050910125.